 13. If you wish to connect to a specific computer, you can choose the list option to the left of the location, then connect to a specific computer by choosing the Connect option next to the computer.
 You can use the filter at the top to only show available computers.

-Student remote access lab
+Linux lab remote access

 In order to run specialist software applications (such as matlab, opnet, and sage) from a PC in one of the two Linux labs A2.02 or A2.03, and be able to display the application on your personal computer, follow the steps related to your operating system.